Boomi vs Workato vs Activepieces: Updated Comparison in 2026

 on

 Boomi and Workato often dominate conversations about the integration platform as a service (iPaaS) market.
-The Workato vs Boomi debate highlights two giants that connect disparate systems and support workflow automation.
+The Workato vs Boomi platform debate highlights two giants that connect multiple systems and support workflow automation.

 Yet both come with steep costs, long setups, and limits that push teams to search for faster options.